-In this work a structure of a ultrasonic chemical sensor with organic monomolecular layer as well as introductory measurement with the help of a set-up constructed in IFTR PAS are presented.
-Chemical composition of this layer is an equimolar mixture of 5-[[1,3-dioxo-3- [4-(1-oxooctadecyl) phenyl] propyl] amino] -1,3 - benzenedicarboxylic acid (DA) and cety-lamine (CA).
+The Langmuir-Blodgett layer deposited on one channel of the bi-channel sensor delay line is proposed as chemosensitive element of a ultrasonic chemical sensor.
+Chemical composition of this layer is an equimolar mixture of 5-[[1,3-dioxo-3- [4-(1-oxooctadecyl) phenyl] propyl] amino] -1,3 - benzenedicarboxylic acid (DA) and cetylamine (CA).
 The thickness of this layer is equal to dimension of one molecule.
-The sensor layer was deposited on one channel of the bi-channel sensor delay line (made from lithium niobiate) by means of the Langmuir-Blodgett method.
-The chemical sensitivity of this sensor to some mixtures of air with vapor of volatile organic compounds has been investigated.
+The chemical sensitivity of this layer to some mixtures of air with vapor of volatile organic compounds has been investigated.

-Key words: ultrasonic chemical sensor, Langmuir-Blodgett layers, air-organic vapor mixtures, volatile organic compounds.
+Keywords: Langmuir-Blodgett layers, Ultrasonic chemical sensor, Air-organic vapor mixtures, Volatile organic compounds

-1. Introduction
+1. INTRODUCTION

 There is a big demand of small, reliable and low-cost sensors in science, technology and industry.
 In last years ultrasonic sensors, where the ultrasonic waves are applied, become a great group of these kind of sensors [1].
-The piezoelectric phenomenon is utilized in their construction and piezoelectric materials are used as substrates.
-Because of their material properties, mainly electromechanical coupling, the ultrasonic sensors are smaller, more reliable, more sensitive, more stable and cheaper than others.

 Different physical and chemical parameters can be measured when the thin layer of a substance sensitive to a measured factor is placed on the piezoelectric substrate.
 During the physical or/and chemical interaction between this layer and the measured factor, the layer changes its acoustical, mechanical and electrical properties.
 Subsequently, these properties modify the ultrasonic field, which are converted into an electrical signal.
 Parameters of these signal, especially frequency, voltage and current can be easily measured.
 Moreover, they are very convenient for data processing.
-Technology of sensor fabrication is compatible with that of integrated circuit.